cyrus-/relit/README.md

 With dune (which we strongly recommend), use `(preprocess (staged_pps ppx_relit))` as you can see in `simple_tests/dune`.
 Note that you need to use the `staged_pps` option.

+## What about OCaml??

+Relit does not support OCaml at the moment.
+There's nothing particularly Reason-specific, aside from the fact that we have only forked the Reason parser and not the OCaml one.
+It's quite possible we'll add OCaml support in the future. :smile:

 ## How It Works

 The ppx execution starts in `ppx_relit/ppx_relit.ml` at the very last line